aanker/xwordlist/docs/help.md

 `xwordlist` only works with text files, if it is given binary data it will let you know and then quit.

 #### **--input** or **-i** file1.txt [file2.txt ...]
 Use the text file named `file1.txt` as an input for the parsing and transformation engine.
-Multiple input files can be specified and all will added.
-On the command line, use `--input file1.txt file2.txt` but in the configuration file use `input [file1.txt, file2.txt]`.
+Multiple input files can be specified and all will added, use `--input file1.txt file2.txt`.

 If you specify other input sources (such as `--webpage` and `--urllist`), all will be added together before processing by the parsing and transformation engine.